plmercereau/chat-dbt/README.md

 -   implement the options into the web interface
 -   web interface in dark/light mode
 -   arrow up/down to get the previous queries
--   add CI tests for both the cli and the web interface
+-   add CI tests for both the CLI and the web interface
 -   changesets + publish
 -   complete this readme
+-   comment the code
+-   add a `--model` option to let the user choose the OpenAI model